RyanNutt/truthy/readme.md

 Once loaded, there will be an `isTruthy` and `isFalsy` function in the global namespace.

-The following values are considered falsy
+The following values are considered falsy (case insensitive)
 * false
 * null
 * empty string